prescientmoon/everything-nix/README.md

 This section contains links to things which used to be in the previous section but are not used anymore.
 This section was created in June 2023, hence stuff I dropped earlier might not be here.
 Moreover, this list is sorted with the most recently dropped things at the top, as a sort of reverse-timeline.

+- [Neovide](https://neovide.dev/index.html) — I haven't seriously used this in 3 years.
 - [swayosd](https://github.com/ErikReider/SwayOSD) kind of stopped working at some point, and I was too lazy to investigate further.
 - [Prometheus](https://github.com/prometheus/prometheus) — I dropped this once I dropped grafana.
 - [Grafana](https://github.com/grafana/grafana) — was too complicated for my needs, so I dropped it the moment breaking changes were introduced.